A leading digital assets manager says that the recent trend of Bitcoin (BTC) investors holding for the long term reveals two key insights.

 “Prudent investors should however monitor changes to market structure that dilute the effects of any Bitcoin supply restrictions, such as increasing evidence of rehypothecation or the market’s exposure to synthetic Bitcoin products.”

-At time of writing, Bitcoin is down a fraction and trading for $21,535.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Bitcoin is down a fraction and trading for $21,535.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action